nblaudez/Geonames_suite/README.md

 Installation
 =============

-Geoname database
+Geonames database
 -------------

-You need to set up a geoname database on a Mysql server.
+You need to set up a geonames database on a Mysql server.
-In this way i suggest you to use "GeoNames-MySQL-DataImport" a git project which download and set up the geoname database.
+In this way i suggest you to use "GeoNames-MySQL-DataImport" a git project which download and set up the geonames database.

 You can clone it here : https://github.com/codigofuerte/GeoNames-MySQL-DataImport